integrallis/drools-jbpm/README.md

 drools-jbpm
 ===========

-Example using Drools jBPM5 - Integrating Rules and Processes
+Example using Drools jBPM - Integrating Rules and Processes

 This material is copyrighted by Integrallis Software, LLC.